-During the assessment by a pharmacist, patients are usually asked to give a consent to access their Summary Care Records (SCR), an NHS service, which shows history of their regular medications prescribed by GP.
+During the assessment by a pharmacist, patients are usually asked to give a consent to access their Summary Care Records (SCR), an NHS service, which shows the history of their regular medications prescribed by GP.

 Patients are usually supplied with a small quantity of medication to cover a few days until a new prescription can be obtained from their regular GP.
-Legally, however, a supply can cover for up to 30 days of treatment for non-CD drugs and 5 days for CD drugs (schedule 4 and 5).
+Legally, however, a supply can be made to cover for up to 30 days of treatment for non-CD drugs and 5 days for CD drugs (schedule 4 and 5).

 Emergency prescription: do I have to pay?